Investigating the amplitude and rotation of the phase spiral in the Milky Way outer disc: The Gaia phase spiral

 where $N$ is the data in the form of number counts for each bin, $B$ is the background, and $P_\mathrm{prior}$ is the prior probability.
-This perturbation is multiplied by the background and outer mask (Eq.~\ref{eqn:outer_mask}) and compared to the data (panel e). \item Divide the data by the spiral perturbation produced in the fit to create an improved background which lacks some of the structure of the initial one (panel f).
-This new background is smoothed by averaging every pixel with its nearest neighbours (including diagonals) and is not necessarily symmetric in $V_Z$ anymore. \end{enumerate} The process from point 3 to here is repeated until the new background no longer provides a better fit.
+This perturbation is multiplied by the background and the mask (Eq.~\ref{eqn:outer_mask}) and compared to the data (panel e). \item Divide the data by the spiral perturbation produced in the fit to create an improved background which lacks some of the structure of the initial one (panel f).
+This new background is smoothed by averaging every pixel with its nearest neighbours (including diagonals) and is not necessarily symmetric in $V_Z$ anymore.
+The lack of imposed symmetries makes the smoothing very important as it prevents a solution where the background fits the data directly, bypassing the perturbation and driving the value of $\alpha$ to zero.
+Removing the requirement of symmetry also allows the entire distribution to drift in $V_Z$.
+This is not a concern as \cite{dehnen_distribution_1999} showed that the $V_Z$ distribution of stars in the Galactic disc is not symmetric about $V_Z = 0$.
+In fact, we see this mismatch between the ``symmetric-around-zero''-assumption and the data in panel c. \end{enumerate} The process from point 3 to here is repeated until the new background no longer provides a better fit.
 The background converges quickly, usually not improving further after three iterations.
 The difference this process makes for the background can be seen by comparing panels c and g and noting in panel g the clearer spiral pattern. \begin{enumerate}[resume] \item When making a new background no longer improves the fit, take the final background and perturbation and make the final best fit (panel g).
 The final parameters are the median of the final samples found by the MCMC sampler. \end{enumerate}

+The quality of the fit can be evaluated by looking at the residuals, computed by subtracting the best-fit phase spiral (panel h) from the data (panel a).
+Panel i shows these residuals.
+We can see that a weakness in the model is that the fitted spiral has fewer stars in the troth compared to the data as shown by the positive (red) spiral in panel i.
+This panel also highlights the differences between the mathematically perfect fitted spiral and the natural spiral from the data.